waffle-iron/moderndeveloper-questionnaire/encyclopedia/window-alert.md

 *Throws an alert box within the browser window.*

-The `window.alert` is a *Javascript* functionality used to bring the focus away from the underlying web page and constrains the users to watch a message you want to transmit to them.
+The `alert()` is a *Javascript* method used to bring the focus away from the underlying web page and constrains the users to watch a message you want to transmit to them.
 In a nutshell, it is a mean to communicate with users and bring them to the attention of some *particular event* or *message*.

 This mechanism belongs to the `window` object which represents a window containing the entire DOM document.